eslint/markdown/README.md

 #### Frequently-Disabled Rules

-Some rules that are useful for catching mistakes in regular source code are counterproductive to clarity and brevity in code snippets and examples.
+Some rules that catch mistakes in regular code are less helpful in documentation.
-For example `no-undef` might flag uses of variables that code examples assume are already in scope, and declaring or importing them in every code block would distract from the point of each example.
+For example, `no-undef` would flag variables that are declared outside of a code snippet because they aren't relevant to the example.
-The `plugin:markdown/recommended` config disables these rules:
+The `plugin:markdown/recommended` config disables these rules in Markdown files:

 - [`no-undef`](https://eslint.org/docs/rules/no-undef)
 - [`no-unused-expressions`](https://eslint.org/docs/rules/no-unused-expressions)
 - [`no-unused-vars`](https://eslint.org/docs/rules/no-unused-vars)
 - [`padded-blocks`](https://eslint.org/docs/rules/padded-blocks)

-The same reasons might apply to some plugin rules, but the recommended config does not disable them automatically.
-If you use these rules and wish to disable them, you can use [`overrides` and glob patterns](https://eslint.org/docs/user-guide/configuring#configuration-based-on-glob-patterns) as described in the [Advanced Configuration section](#advanced-configuration) to disable them just for Markdown code blocks while leaving them enabled for all other source files.
+Use [`overrides` glob patterns](https://eslint.org/docs/user-guide/configuring#configuration-based-on-glob-patterns) to disable more rules just for Markdown code blocks:

 ```js
 module.exports = {